localstack/docs/content/en/localstack/usage-tracking.md

 The AWS API call metadata includes:

-- The service being called (like `s3` or `lambda`).
+- The service being called (like `s3` or `lambda`)
-- The operation being called (like `PutObject`, `CreateQueue`, `DeleteQueue`).
+- The operation being called (like `PutObject`, `CreateQueue`, `DeleteQueue`)
-- The HTTP status code of the response.
+- The HTTP status code of the response
 - If it is a 400 error, we collect the error type and message.
-If it is a 500 error (internal LocalStack error), and `DEBUG=1` is enabled, we may also collect the stack trace to help us identify LocalStack bugs.
+If it is a 500 error (internal LocalStack error), and `DEBUG=1` is enabled, we may also collect the stack trace to help us identify LocalStack bugs
-- Whether the call originated from inside LocalStack.
+- Whether the call originated from inside LocalStack
-- The region user made the call to.
+- The region user made the call to
-- The dummy account ID user made the request.
+- The dummy account ID user made the request
-- The user agent the request was made with (e.g., `aws-cli`, `terraform`).
+- The user agent the request was made with (`aws-cli`, `terraform`)

 Here is an example of AWS API call metadata: